axonasif/dotsh/README.md

 │   ├── Asynchronously executes instructions inside `install.sh`
 │   │   ├── Installs some system/userland packages
-│   │   ├── Creates symlinks from this repo to `$HOME/` while following `.dotfilesignore` via a helper function │   │   ├── Installs CLIs such as `gh`, `gcloud` and auto-logins │   │   ├── Process Gitpod workspace persisted shell histories
+│   │   ├── Creates symlinks from this repo to `$HOME/` while following `.dotfilesignore` via a helper function │   │   ├── Installs CLIs such as `gh`, `gcloud` and auto-logins into them along several other tools │   │   ├── Process Gitpod workspace persisted shell histories
-|   |   ├── Takes over how Gitpod starts the task-terminals and replaces them with `tmux` windows instead.
+|   |   ├── Takes over how Gitpod starts the task-terminals and replaces them with `tmux` windows instead
-│   │   ├── Hacks `$HOME/.bashrc` to make Gitpod prebuild terminals fall back to fish shell after completion ├── Gitpod starts the VSCODE IDE
+│   │   ├── Hacks `$HOME/.bashrc` to make Gitpod prebuild terminals fall back to fish shell after completion ├── Gitpod starts the IDE process
-│   │   ├── Creates symlinks from $HOME/.dotfiles/.private to $HOME/ while following `.dotfilesignore` (If you provided PRIVATE_DOTFILES_REPO)
 └── Logs are saved to $HOME/.dotfiles.log
 ```